Skip to main content

 Smoke-test a single node

-cerulion node run <node_type> runs one node in a hidden temporary graph (not real-time, validation skipped) and deletes that temp graph on exit.
+cerulion node run <node_type> runs one node in a hidden temporary graph in live mode (validation skipped) and deletes that temp graph on exit.
 It is a quick way to check that a node loads and ticks without wiring a full graph.

 cerulion node run camera